iamwy7/iamwy7/README.md

 Good to see you 👋

- - 🏬 I'm currently working at Itaú Bank as a Junior Backend Software Engineer for almost 3 years.
+ - 🏬 Im free right now, but my last job was at Itaú Bank as a Junior Backend Software Engineer for 3 years.
  - 🔭 I just finished my MBA in Software Engineering at FIAP
  - 🌱 I want to improve my English this year (speaking and some other things)
  - 💪🏼 Always studying Spring framework with Kotlin and Golang